YuchaoXuSYR/667_project/README.md

 It requires you to type a number to decide the board size (If size selected is smaller than 5, there will be a warning that there will be no winner).<br/>
 For example I choose size 8:<br/>
 ![alt text](Screenshots/choosesize.png)<br/>
+A hint will be displayed that '-' marks in the board are valid actions.<br/>
-Then player1 should put their stone first.
+Then player1 should put their stone.
 Simply type two number separated with space, such as:<br/>
 ![alt text](Screenshots/player1.png)<br/>
 It input 5 5 and a stone 'x' has been put on (5,5) position on the board.<br/>
 Then it is player2 turn.
 You can see if I choose (8,8) or (2,5), both of them will print an error message since (8,8) out of board size and (2,5) is the obstacle position:<br/>